Symmetronic/strc-progress-bar/readme.md

 ## Usage

 This component is implemented as a [custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements).
-Hence it can be used in almost any setup you are using.
+Hence it can be imported in almost any setup you are using.

-### Vanilla JS
+### CDN

 - Put the following script tags in the head of your HTML file: